Magisterium: Theologians, Masters, Experts

-Until the formation of the Roman Inquisition in the 16th century, the central authority to discover the norm for Catholic truth by means of the study and commentary on scripture and tradition was universally seen as being the role of the theology faculties of universities.
+Until the formation of the Roman Inquisition in the 16th century, the central authority to discover the norm for Catholic truth—by means of the study and commentary on scripture and tradition—was universally seen as being the role of the theology faculties of universities.
 The Paris faculty of theology at the Sorbonne rose in prominence to be the most important in the Christian world.
-A common act of kings, bishops, and popes in matters of church or state with regard to religion was to poll the universities, especially the Sorbonne, on theological questions so as to obtain opinions from the masters before making their own judgment.
-In the Catholic Church today, this custom is still observed (at least pro forma) in the retention of an official Theologian of the Pontifical Household, who often advises the pope on matters of controversy.
+A common act of kings, bishops, and popes, in matters of church or state with regard to religion, was to poll the universities (especially the Sorbonne) on theological questions so as to obtain opinions from the masters before making their own judgment.
+In the Catholic Church today, this custom is still observed (at least pro forma or to some extent) in the retention of an official Theologian of the Pontifical Household, who often advises the pope on matters of controversy.

 Papal primacy and teaching authority

 Throughout the Middle Ages, support for the primacy of the pope (spiritually and temporally) and his ability to speak authoritatively on matters of doctrine grew significantly as the Decretals of Isadore became widely accepted.
 Two popes, Innocent III (1198–1216) and Boniface VIII (1294–1303), were especially influential in advancing the power of the papacy.
-Innocent asserted that the pope’s power was a right bestowed by God, and developed the idea of the pope not only as a teacher and spiritual leader but also a secular ruler.
+Innocent asserted that the pope's power was a right bestowed by God, and developed the idea of the pope not only as a teacher and spiritual leader but also a secular ruler.
 Boniface, in the papal bull Unam Sanctam, asserted that the spiritual world, headed on earth by the pope, has authority over the temporal world, and that all must submit themselves to the authority of the pope to be saved.

 Papal infallibility

 In the Decretum of Gratian, a 12th-century canon lawyer, the pope is attributed the legal right to pass judgment in theological disputes, but he was certainly not guaranteed freedom from error.
-The pope’s role was to establish limits within which theologians, who were often better suited for the full expression of truth, could work.
-Thus, the pope’s authority was as a judge, not an infallible teacher.
+The pope's role was to establish limits within which theologians, who were often better suited for the full expression of truth, could work.
+Thus, the pope's authority was as a judge, not as an infallible teacher.

-The doctrine began to visibly develop during the Reformation, leading to a formal statement of the doctrine by St. Robert Bellarmine in the early 17th century, but it did not come to widespread acceptance until the 19th century and the First Vatican Council.
+The doctrine began to visibly develop during the Reformation, leading to a formal statement of the doctrine by St. Robert Bellarmine in the early 17th century, but it did not come into widespread acceptance until the 19th century and the First Vatican Council.